Aleksandr Bashirov

-Alexander Nikolaevich Bashirov (Александр Николаевич Баширов; born 24 September 1955, in Sogom) is a Russian film and theater actor, director and screenwriter.
+Alexander Nikolaevich Bashirov (Александр Николаевич Баширов; born 24 September 1955) is a Russian film and theater actor, director and screenwriter.
 He performed in more than sixty films since 1986.

 Biography

 Bashirov was born on 24 September 1955 in the village of Sogom.
-He was born in a mixed family of ethnic Russian father Nikolay Zakharovich Kosygin and Siberian Tatar (Kurdak Tatar) mother Mariya Katyrovna Bashirova.
+He was born in a mixed family of ethnic Russian father Nikolay Zakharovich Kosygin from Tobolsk, and Siberian Tatar (Kurdak Tatar) mother Mariya Katyrovna Bashirova from Karagay, Vagaysky District of Tyumen Oblast.
+His parents eventually moved to Sogom, Khanty-Mansiysky District where he was born.

 He married a US citizen and in 1990-1991 he studied acting at the Herbert Berghof Studio in New York, periodically coming to the USSR to participate in the filming.

 In 1996 he organized in St. Petersburg studio Deboshirfilm, which is the artistic director and teacher of actor-director's workshop.

 In 2014, Bashirov started the work on documentary titled Donbass knocks in our heart dedicated to separatists from the Donetsk People's Republic and Luhansk People's Republic.
 The development of the film was supported by Fedor Bondarchuk who took the producer role.
 The production of the film was later cancelled.